IzanamiiDevv/TimeLib/README.md

 ## Installation
  - Install the TimeLib.h in the Repo or you can clone the repo and copy the TimeLib.h
  - To use `TimeLib.h`, simply include the header file in your C++ project.

+## Contribution
+All Contribution to improve the Project is Allowed.